 Any change to the configuration of the apartment is prohibited.
 In other words, you may not knock down walls or change the number of rooms.
-Nor may you use wood and plastic to close in your balcony.
+Nor may you use wood, plastic or other materials to close in your balcony.
 Because it's a fire exit, your balcony must be kept clear.